-When she’s not writing or thinking about data, you’re likely to find Corry at the theatre with her child, out hiking or cross-country skiing, sipping delicious coffee (though this is harder since her favorite coffee shop literally exploded), or reading a good book in the sun.
-That is, if she can find the sun.
-She lives in Seattle, Washington, and has come to embrace rainy days.
+When they’re not writing or thinking about data, you’re likely to find Corry at the theatre with their child, out hiking or cross-country skiing, sipping delicious coffee (though this is harder since their favorite coffee shop literally exploded), or reading a good book in the sun.
+If there’s any sun to be had.
+Corry lives in Seattle, Washington, and has come to embrace rainy days.